02/01/2002 English German

 Recently, in a meeting where Dieter (the other Bavarian at Netscape) and I were sitting with about ten other people, the head of quality assurance wanted to report on something a manager with the rather German-sounding name "Rick Gruenhagen" (an American) had said -- and accidentally called him "Rick Grugenheimer."
 Grugenheimer!
 Dieter and I couldn't hold back.
 We laughed until we both had tears in our eyes.
 And for the next 15 minutes, no one could say anything because every time we looked at each other, one of us would start laughing again.
 The participants in the meeting who had dialed in over the phone had no idea what was going on.
 And even today, when I say "Grugenheimer!" we burst into laughter.

-And something else: Sometimes advertisements come to the house that make me laugh my head off.
+And something else: Sometimes advertisements come to the house by mail that make me laugh my head off.
 Maybe it's because I'm easily amused, but a vacuum cleaner named "ORECK" -- I just can't help myself.

-Figure [7]: The Super Vacuum Cleaner "ORECK
+Figure [7]: The Super Vacuum Cleaner "ORECK"

 RSS Feed